-The Head of School, Supervisor and/or Chairperson of the Faculty GSC, when scrutinising a research proposal, is required to draw the attention of a candidate to the need for clearance to be sought by the candidate from the HREC (Updated in 2021 and approved by the Science Faculty Board by circulation on 15 November 2021)

-(Medical), through the office of the University Research Office, and for a clearance certificate and Protocol Number to be obtained by the candidate before commencement of research.
+The Head of School, Supervisor and/or Chairperson of the Faculty GSC, when scrutinising a research proposal, is required to draw the attention of a candidate to the need for clearance to be sought by the candidate from the HREC (Medical), through the office of the University Research Office, and for a clearance certificate and Protocol Number to be obtained by the candidate before commencement of research.
 This number must appear on any publication resulting from the research.